Psychology of Mind Body Medicine

 Compare offerings and share your lists with others.

 This program will explore how psychology is being integrated in the theory and practice of Mind Body Medicine in diverse health care settings nationally and internationally.
-The program will study the field of abnormal psychology through both evidence based medicine and traditional holistic medical models from civilizations including China, India and Japan.
+The program will study the fields of health psychology and abnormal psychology through both evidence based medicine and traditional holistic medical models from civilizations including China, India and Japan.
 The program will look at how clinical psychologists and health psychologists are working in primary care settings in collaborative care practice models.
 The program will also explore the need to develop integrative health practices to promote immune system support, emotional resilience and prevention in the face of climate change and public health needs.

 This offering will prepare you for careers and advanced study in:

 - Fall Complete Online Learning - This offering delivers all of its instruction online.